We support children and young people with their mental health and wellbeing

-Barnardo's believes in getting involved early if we can, before a child or young person's problems become very difficult.
+We believe in getting involved early, before a child or young person's problems become very difficult.